BioLe/thesisisel/README.md

-# reportisel
+# thesisisel
-Template for bachelor and master degrees report written in LaTex
+The thesisisel is designed to create a bachelor or master degrees report written in LaTex

 1. Instructions

 This template serves both degrees as a bachelor's and master's degree.
 And, during the development stages of the work as final or "Preparation of BSc (MSc) dissertation".
-To do this simply change the following settings (see template.tex, line 29-41):
+To do this simply change the following settings (see template.tex, line 34-46):

 	\documentclass[
 		msc,		% (*) msc, prepmsc, bsc, prepbsc - degree
 					% prepbsc(msc) Preparation of BSc (MSc) dissertation
-						% bsc(msc) BSc graduation report/ MSc dissertation
-						% GO TO LINE 189
-		pt,				% (*) pt, en - languages
+					% bsc(msc) BSc graduation report/ MSc dissertation pt,			% (*) pt, en - languages
 		twoside,	% (*) twoside, oneside - single or double sided printing 12pt,		% (*) 12pt, 11pt, 10pt - use font size
-		a4paper,		% the paper size/format
+		a4paper,	% Paper size/format
 		utf8,			% (*) utf8, latin1	- Text encoding: Linux, Mac or Windows
-		hyperref = true,% Hyperlinks in citations: true(*) false listof=totoc
+		onpaper, % (*) onpaper, onscreen Format your thesis in a way that presents well on paper and/or on screen hyperref = true,  % (*) true, false - Hyperlinks in citations listof=totoc
 		]{thesisisel}

 	1.1 How to run

-	Nomenclature:
-		$ pdflatex template
-		$ makeindex template.nlo -s nomencl.ist -o template.nls
-		$ pdflatex template (twice)

 	Bibliography:
 		$ pdflatex template